vue-styleguidist/vue-cli-plugin-styleguidist/README.md

 vue create my-app
 ```

-Install the plugin into your project:
+Add the plugin to your project:

 ```bash
 cd my-app